qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 16. After the successfull test, click "Finish" and give the name for your new Zap.
 ![Chatfuel success](/assets/images/bot-without-programming/chatfuel-success.png "Chatfuel success")

-That's all!
-Now Zapier will check the site with tickets every 15 minutes and if found something new, should send all directly into Messenger.
-On the one hand, it's cool, because of more offers - more chance to find something for you, but on the other hand, many offers can discharge your device :)
+Now Zapier will check the site with tickets every 15 minutes and if found something new, will send all directly into Messenger.
+On the one hand, it's cool, because if more offers - more chance to find something for you, but on the other hand, many offers can discharge your device :)

 ## Monetization